 In June 2014, she resigned her teaching job to move to Tanzania on just a living stipend for two years to implement the Rotary Global Grant that she secured for the Centre, as well as steer the transition of Autism Connects Tanzania to a registered Tanzanian non-profit organization.
 As of July 2016, Kerri accepted a full-time paid position as the Educational Lead for Silverleaf Academy in Tanzania, a project funded by a DFID grant.
 This position allows her to maintain a guiding presence for EdPowerment locally.

-During Kerri's visits to the U.S., she speaks at schools on aspects of global citizenship.
-She also works tirelessly to raise funding for EdPowerment's support of the Kilimahewa Centre and Connects Autism Tanzania.
+During Kerri's visits to the U.S., she works tirelessly to raise funding for EdPowerment's support of the Kilimahewa Centre and for Connects Autism Tanzania.

 Grace Lyimo (Mama Grace) is the local founder of EdPowerment Inc.'s initiatives in the Moshi and Arusha areas of Tanzania.
 For years Mama Grace has been an advocate for impoverished families and those struggling with disabilities in Kilimahewa and the surrounding villages.
 She has held administrative positions for Cross Cultural Solutions and for the Peace Corps in the region.
 Mama Grace, who has degrees in nursing, midwifery and public health, now serves as Director of Connects Autism Tanzania, a Tanzanian NGO that advocates for social acceptance and educational services for autistic children.
 As the Liason of Tomorrow's Scholar/Leader Sponsorship Program and the Kilimahewa Educational Centre, she acts as a mother to many youth and young adults - in addition to her own four children.